 Well, I want to see that.

-Now we have uh Sidney Powell as just uh tweeted out a few not that long ago that the old law firm has now released some new information, but there are thirty-two other pages of handwritten notes, sixteen pages of documents with handwritten notations, in addition to the 17,500 new pages produced a week or so ago.
+Now we have Sidney Powell as just tweeted out not that long ago that the old law firm has now released some new information, but there are 32 other pages of handwritten notes, 16 pages of documents with handwritten notations.

-Uh this is Covington Burling, uh, the former law firm saying anything uh anything more would be too difficult, too expensive, and not required.
+In addition to the 17,500 new pages produced a week or so ago, this is Covington Berling, the former law firm, saying anything more would be too difficult, too expensive, and not required.

 Well, it's not up to them to decide.